• Skip to primary navigation

 The Professional Educator Standards Board (PESB) ensures that Washington’s educator preparation programs are preparing diverse and classroom-ready educators.
 To do this, we regulate preparation program approval and review.
 Programs are approved if they have demonstrated potential to uphold standards and requirements, support local and state educator workforce shortages, and advance equity in educator preparation.

-• An approval decision by the PESB board
+• An approval status decision by the PESB board.

 Program evaluation questions

-2. To what degree does the programs processes and outcomes align with PESB educator preparation program standards?
+1. How closely do program processes and outcomes align with PESB educator preparation program standars?

-4. How is the program assessing performance to design, develop, and implement improvement initiatives?
+3. How is the program assessing performance to design, develop, and implement continuous improvement initiatives?

 What is the review process?

 • Standards alignment.
-Program evidence demonstrating alignment with standards and state requirements will be compiled in secure, password protected, shared folders.
-Program providers, PESB staff, and review team members will have access to the files and review the evidence in two virtual seminar meetings prior to the site visit.
-Staff of the board will offer program providers guidance regarding the evidence required, how it may be gathered and used, and how it must be submitted.
+Program evidence demonstrating alignment with standards and state requirements will be compiled in secure shared folders.
+Program providers, PESB staff, and review team members will have access to the files and review the evidence in two virtual pre-site visit meetings.
+PESB staff will offer program providers guidance regarding the evidence required, how it may be gathered and used, and how it must be submitted.

 • Continuous improvement.
-The review team and the preparation program provider will evaluate whether and to what degree the program under review has demonstrated continuous improvement in its implementation and outcomes.
+The review team will evaluate whether and to what degree the program under review has demonstrated continuous improvement in its implementation and outcomes.
+Program providers will adapt programming based on experiences during initial limited approval and beyond.

 Review report

-• Fully approve the program: the program would be reviewed under the indicator-based program review model
+• Fully approve the program: the program would enter the ongoing review cycle

-• Re-approve the program under initial approval status: defined under 181-78A-110 and would trigger a 1-year follow up report, and subsequent board reapproval decision
+• Extend the program’s limited initial approval status: defined under WAC 181-78A-110 and would trigger a focused follow-up report, and subsequent Board reapproval decision

 Who is the report for?